sircus/sircus/docs/archetypes/default.md

 ---
-Description = "scalable css for responsive project."
+Description = "A scalable css for people who make web together"
 ---